MichaelZaniewski/Healthcare-Dataset-Generator/README.md

 - Built-in validator produces a summary report

+Utilizes real US zipcodes for easy mapping in Tableau for an additionnal layer of analytical opportunity.

 ## Dataset Logic
+## Zipcodes
+- Patient zipcodes must match state
+- The hospital a patient belongs to is in the same state as their address
+- A Hospital must have only one zipcode

 ### LOS & Severity
 - LOS ranges by condition category (minor/acute/chronic/complex)